Traditional 4-H Clubs

 SPIN (Special Interest) Clubs are shorter, focused versions of our traditional clubs.
 They meet weekly for six weeks and concentrate on a specific topic, with meetings centered on hands-on activities rather than parliamentary procedures.

-- The Mad Scientists 4‑H Club focuses on our Electric Program.
-4‑H Electric Congress, an elite event sponsored by North Carolina power companies, introduces youth to the field of electricity.
-This club prepares members to participate in the event.
+- The Mad Scientists 4‑H Club: This club focuses on the 4-H Electric Program.
+The 4-H Electric Congress, an elite event sponsored by North Carolina power companies, introduces youth to the field of electricity.
+The club prepares members to participate in this event and develop related skills and knowledge.
 For more information, visit the 4-H Electric Program.
-Meetings will begin November 6, 2025.

 - Club Leader: Amy Lowdermilk-Odom